 Bed bugs are one problem, but when choosing wooden furniture, keep an eye out for termites.
-According to Orkin, signs of termites in your furniture include caved-in wood and visible mazes.
+Signs of termites in your furniture include caved-in wood and visible mazes.

-- You’ll need white latex gloves, a flashlight and a white sheet with you when inspecting the furniture.
+- Gather your supplies: You’ll need white latex gloves, a flashlight and a white sheet with you when inspecting the furniture.

-- Place your furniture on the white sheet to help see bed bugs if they fall on the sheet.
+- Prepare your workplace: Place your furniture on the white sheet to help you see any bed bugs you dislodge from the piece.

-- Using a credit card or gloved hand, run the edge of your card or finger over any creases or cracks on the furniture’s surface.
-Keep watching for signs of bed bugs on your gloves or the white sheet with the magnifying glass.
-Signs will either be the actual bed bugs, feces (which will be dark red stains) or old skin.
+- Inspect the furniture closely: Run the edge of a credit card or gloved finger over any creases or cracks on the furniture’s surface.
+Keep a close watch for signs of bed bugs, bed bug feces (dark red stains) or old skin on your gloves or the white sheet with the magnifying glass.

-- Use your flashlight to thoroughly inspect any hidden or dark areas of the furniture.
+- Shine a light: Use a flashlight to get the best view into any hidden or dark areas of the furniture.
 Bed bugs are usually hiding, so look in the creases where they aren’t visible.

 Remember, bed bugs don’t only live in beds and couches.
 They can reside in the nails and screw holes on the backside of framed pictures.
 And even underneath loose paint on the frame!

-“These are just a few places – bed bugs can hide in just about anything you can think of – shoes, rugs, bags, plush toys,” said Morris.
+“These are just a few places – bed bugs can hide in just about anything you can think of – shoes, rugs, bags, plush toys,” says Morris.

 According to Galin Kolev of Fantastic Pest Control, if you realize that the furniture you brought home is infested with bed bugs – take it outside immediately.